 This wastes valuable air and makes for inefficient buoyancy control.

-6. Use your breathing as part of your buoyancy control
+6. Use your breathing as part of your buoyancy control to maintain neutral buoyancy

 WARNING: With this buoyancy tip; be careful not to hold your breath when you’re diving.
 This is extremely dangerous and can cause serious injury or death!